-YES - CHWs can dispense antibiotic syrup as part of C-IMCI in targeted villages, but not Amoxycillin 250 mg Dispersible Tablets (DT).
+YES - trained CHWs can dispense antibiotic syrup as part of C-IMCI in villages with limited access to health workers or health facilities.

-$5\,$ CHWs (posyandu cadres) per community health post.
-Indonesia has a total of $173,\!750\,$ active community health posts.
+5 CHWs (posyandu cadres) per community health post.
+Indonesia has a total of 173,750 active community health posts.

-YES - CHWs have been mandated in all Provinces to dispense antibiotic syrup as part of C-IMCI in targeted villages, but not Amoxycillin 250 mg DT.
+YES - trained CHWs have been mandated in all 34 Provinces to dispense antibiotic syrup as part of C-IMCI in villages with limited access to health workers or health facilities.